maxcwolf/wolf-ui/packages/playground/README.md

 You may run a Storybook web server in tandem with your on device storybook with `yarn storybook:server`

 ## 📚 Building the Web Storybook 🖥️

+> Currently this feature does not work in the current monorepo format.
+Additionally, there may have to be some tweaks done to support Restyle components converted to react native web.

 The playground's RN stories can be converted to React Native Web and displayed in the traditional web-based Storybook interface.
 Currently, this is can only be built and served statically.